vllm-project/llm-compressor/README.md

 ## Quick Tour
-The following example shows how to quantize `TinyLlama` with 8bit weights and activations using `GPTQ` and `SmoothQuant`.
+Let's quantize `TinyLlama` with 8 bit weights and activations using the `GPTQ` and `SmoothQuant` algorithms.

 Note that the model can be swapped for a local or remote HF-compatible checkpoint and the `recipe` may be changed to target different quantization algorithms or formats.